 Inserting Current Date & Time

-To insert the current date as well as the current time, use the below formula:
+Sometimes you’ll want to insert the current time along with the date.
+That requires a different function.
+To insert the current date as well as the current time, use the formula below:

 =NOW()